jarrodmillman/rcsds/standard/shell-intro.rst

 **Useful Commands**

-* :ref:`command-apropos` -- search the whatis database for strings
 * :ref:`command-echo` -- display a line of text
 * :ref:`command-which` -- shows the full path of (shell) commands.
-* :ref:`command-whereis` -- locate the binary, source, and manual
-                            page files for a command
-* :ref:`command-whatis` -- search the whatis database for complete
-                            words.
 * :ref:`command-man` -- format and display the on-line manual pages PS1, PATH, CDPATH